THE ACADEMY AT A GLANCE

 Working in partnership with Portslade Aldridge Community Academy and Sussex Cricket BACA launched the Aldridge Cricket Academy into 2012 and now offers specialist 6th Form courses for male and female students looking to build a career in cricket whilst gaining academic qualifications.
 Both academies are also working in partnership with LatestTV to deliver the Brighton Digital Media Academy, an unique collaboration between education and industry that offers students the chance to follow their passion and fully prepare for a career in digital media, a significant local employer.

-BACA’s Sixth From offer has been developed further with the launch of Dance, Football and Construction courses in September 2016.
+BACA’s Sixth From offer has been developed further with the launch of Football and Construction courses in September 2016.

 In July 2013 the appointment of Dylan Davies as Principal in succession to Mrs Phil Hogg was announced, with Mr Davies taking up the position in January 2014.

 In May 2014 BACA received the Educational Outcomes Award, awarded by the Specialist Schools and Academies Trust (SSAT) in recognition of their outstanding student progress at GCSE, the second year in a row that the Academy received the award.
-The award follows the Academy being listed in the top 20% of schools nationally for value added, demonstrating the significant progress students make from Key Stage 2 to GCSE.
+The award followed the Academy being listed in the top 20% of schools nationally for value added, demonstrating the significant progress students make from Key Stage 2 to GCSE.

 At the Brighton Argus’ Youth in Action Education Awards ceremony in June 2014 the Academy won the Most Improved School of the Year award.
 Twelve months later Academy teacher Claire Webster won the Outstanding Contribution to Education in Sussex 2015 Award, BACA was highly commended in the Community School of the Year award and Academy student Keeley Wade was Highly Commended for the Against the Odds award.